OleksiyNosov/Reversi/README.md

 # Reversi
-The computer game "Reversi" created in a console on C++ and some WinApi functions.
+The console computer game "Reversi" created in VS on C++ and some WinApi functions.